magrilu/magrilu.github.io/_pages/iacv.md

 ***

 ### Available thesis in Computer Vision
-If you are interested in doing a [thesis in Computer Vision](https://magrilu.github.io/thesis/) send an email!
+If you are interested in doing a [thesis in Computer Vision](https://magrilu.github.io/thesis/) send an email to schedule a meeting!
 We will update you on the [latest opportunities][thesisProposal] available.

 ***